-The Class A Units consist of, and separate immediately into, one common share of the Issuer (a "Common Share") and one (1) Share Purchase Warrant, each entitling the holder to purchase one Common Share at a purchase price of \$0.05 cents per Warrant for a period of twelve (12) months following the date of issuance.
-The Flow-Through Units shall consist of, and separate immediately upon closing into, one Common Share, to be issued as a "flow-through share" (the "Flow-Through Shares") within the meaning of the Income Tax Act (Canada), and one Warrant.
+The Class A Units consisted of, and separated immediately into, one common share of the Issuer (a "Common Share") and one (1) Share Purchase Warrant, each entitling the holder to purchase one Common Share at a purchase price of \$0.05 cents per Warrant for a period of twelve (12) months following the date of issuance.
+The flow-through Units consist of, and separated immediately upon closing into, one Common Share, to be issued as a "flow-through share" within the meaning of the Income Tax Act (Canada), and one Warrant.
 Each Warrant attached to the Flow-Through Units shall entitle the holder to purchase one Common Share for a purchase price of \$0.05 per Common Share for a period of twenty four (24) months following the date of issuance.